 “I couldn’t get through the day without knowing that I had somewhere to go at night.
 My world then was so small, and my addiction had taken over that much that it was everything to me.
 Today life is good.
 As each day comes I do better than I did yesterday.
 My journey continues, and there’s more to come.”Neil

 We offer anyone sleeping rough in Wolverhampton a postal address, shower and laundry facilities as well as emergency clothing, practical advice and one-to-one support.
-Anyone sleeping rough in the city can access us for support and be allocated a keyworker that will work with them to identify their goals.

 We support people to access suitable accommodation, move towards employment, access training or education and develop skills to build self-reliance and resilience.